-Relating to One of The Brady Bunch Kids
+Relating to one of the Brady Bunch kids

 A plastic lunch box?
 That would've seemed inconceivable to a '70s kid, who proudly carried around a lunch box sturdy enough to protect bologna sandwiches from an air strike.
-The characters featured on the front of these lunch boxes, be it Evel Knievel or Strawberry Shortcake, said a lot about our personalities.
+The characters featured on the front of these lunch boxes, whether Evel Knievel or Strawberry Shortcake, said a lot about our personalities.